 Can you feel it?
 That crisp snap in the air?
 No?
 Me neither… because we live in Houston.
 We don’t experience actual “seasons,” but technically, it’s fall, y’all.
 That means Halloween!
 Hooray!
 That magical time of year for kids and drunken adults of all ages.
 Halloween is now the second most popular holiday in the U.S. with annual costume sales topping one billion dollars.
 Billion!
 And let me tell you, I believe it, because people take their costumes and decor very seriously around here.
 The horror starts early and hits hard.
 In August, you’ll begin to see the pumpkins.
-You ignore that because you’re still wearing your star spangled tube top.
-The very next week some overachieving neighbor is putting out their yard cemetery complete with fog machine.
+You ignore that because you’re still wearing your star spangled tube top (please don’t try wearing a tube top without a strapless bra ladies) The very next week some overachieving neighbor is putting out their yard cemetery complete with fog machine.
 Suddenly it’s everywhere.
 By late September you can’t even browse Walgreens without an animatronic witch reaching out to touch you in aisle 3.
 You just wanted some tampons and now you have to pry your screaming child off of your leg because she’s terrified.
 Good times.

 |Don’t forget your Xanax from the pharmacy, my pretty!|